 5.4.8 Access Stratum Release Assistance Indication

 Access Stratum Release Assistance Indication is used to provide the serving eNB with information whether subsequent DL or UL transmission is expected.
-AS RAI uses the DPQR and AS RAI MAC Control Element.
+AS RAI uses the DCQR and AS RAI MAC Control Element.
 Upper layers trigger AS RAI.

-For EDT and transmission using PUR, if AS RAI is triggered by upper layers but is not included in the resulting MAC PDU with the MAC SDU, AS RAI is cancelled.
+For EDT and transmission using PUR, if AS RAI is triggered by upper layers but is not included in the resulting MAC PDU with the MAC SDU, AS RAI is cancelled, for other transmissions if AS RAI is not included in the resulting MAC PDU, AS RAI may be cancelled.
+If rai-Activation is configured and, for EPC, if rai-ActivationEnh is configured, a buffer size of zero bytes has been triggered for the BSR and no subsequent DL and UL data transmission is expected, it is up to UE to send BSR MAC control element or DCQR and AS RAI MAC control element.

-Editor's note: FFS non-EDT, non-PUR.

 Next Change

 5.25 Transmission of Downlink Channel Quality Report